tgirke/GEN242/content/en/tutorials/cmdtocwl/cmdToCwl.md

 ### Define prefix and defaults

   - First line is the base command.
 Each line is an argument with its default value.

--   For argument lines (starting from the second line), any word before the first space with leading `-` or `--` in each will be treated as a prefix, like `-S` or `--min`.
-Any line without this first word will be treated as no prefix.
+  - All following lines specify arguments.
+Lines starting with a `-` or `--` followed by a non-space delimited letter/word will be interpreted as a prefix, e.g.
+    `-S` or `--min`.
+Lines without this prefix will be rendered as non-prefix arguments.

--   All defaults are placed inside `<...>`.
+  - All default settings are placed inside `<...>`.
+Omit for arguments without values such as `--verbose`.

--   First argument is the input argument type. `F` for “File,” “int,” “string” are unchanged.
+  - First argument is the type of the input. `F` for “File”, “int” and “string” are unchanged.

--   Optional: use the keyword `out` followed the type with a `,` comma separation to indicate if this argument is also an CWL output.
+  - Optional: keyword `out` followed the type.
+Separation by `,` (comma) indicates whether this argument is also a CWL output.

--   Then, use `:` to separate keywords and default values, any non-space value after the `:` will be treated as the default value.
+  - Use `:` to separate keywords and default values.
+Any non-space separated value after the `:` will be treated as the default value.

--   If any argument has no default value, just a flag, like `--verbose`, there is no need to add any `<...>`

 ### `createParamFiles` Function

-`createParamFiles` function requires the `string` as defined above as an input.
+The `createParamFiles` function accepts as input a command-line provided in above `string` syntax.

-First of all, the function will print the three components of the `cwl` file:
+The function returns a `cwl` with the following components:
-- `BaseCommand`: Specifies the program to execute.
+\- `BaseCommand`: Specifies the program to execute
-- `Inputs`: Defines the input parameters of the process.
+\- `Inputs`: Defines the input parameters of the process
-- `Outputs`: Defines the parameters representing the output of the process.
+\- `Outputs`: Defines the parameters representing the output of the process

-The four component is the original command line.
+The fourth component is the original command-line provided as input.

-If in interactive mode, the function will verify that everything is correct and will ask you to proceed.
-Here, the user can answer “no” and provide more information at the string level.
-Another question is to save the param created here.

-If running the workflow in non-interactive mode, the `createParamFiles` function will consider “yes” and returning the container.
+In interactive mode, the function will verify if everything is correct and ask the user to proceed.
+The user can answer “no” and provide more information at the string input level.
+Another question is whether to save the generated CWL results to the corresponding `.cwl` and `.yml` files.
+When running the function in non-interactive mode, the results will be returned without asking for confirmation by the user.

 ``` r
 cmd <- createParamFiles(command, writeParamFiles = FALSE)